 The Sensors report the changed status to the M2M Service Platform via the smartphone as a gateway when the specific condition is triggered (for example, the bicycle is being used).

 The M2M Service Platform notifies the Bike Sharing Service Provider of the changed status.
-(Note: The Bicycle Sharing Service Provider can record the situation on its web-site that the car is being used)
+(Note: The Bicycle Sharing Service Provider can record the situation on its web-site that the car is being used).

 (Normal Reporting Case for managing the Service) The heart-rate of the user is continuously collected by the heart-rate sensor on the handlebar, and the health-related information such as heart-rate, location, time is reported periodically to the Service Operator.